Highway of Tears

 Ramona Lisa Wilson (Hazlitt)

-The weekend of June 11 was known as a big weekend for teenagers in Smithers as it marked the weekend of their big graduation party.
-Teenagers were known to stay out all night with friends and other students for a night of celebration and partying.
+The weekend of June 11 was a big event for teenagers in Smithers, marking the time of their major graduation party.
+It was common for teens to stay out all night with friends and fellow students, celebrating and partying.

-Matilda remembered Ramona being in a good mood on Saturday night, singing and dancing around the house while getting ready for her night out with friends.
-She remembered Ramona leaving the house around 9:45 pm, presumably to meet her best friend Kristal Grenkie.
-Ramona was seen talking to some neighbors before heading on her way.
+Matilda recalled Ramona being in a good mood on Saturday night, singing and dancing around the house as she got ready for her night out with friends.
+Ramona left the house around 9:45 p.m., presumably to meet her best friend, Kristal Grenkie.
+Before leaving, Ramona was seen talking to some neighbors.

-Kristal was attending her brother's graduation that night and was planning on meeting Ramona afterward at a dance in Hazelton, a town 70 kilometers from them.
-However, Ramona never showed up to the dance that night and Kristal suspected Ramona's plans had changed and she had gone to meet her boyfriend in the village of Moricetown, where he lived.
-Moricetown is located halfway between Smithers and Hazelton.
+Kristal was attending her brother’s graduation that night and planned to meet Ramona afterward at a dance in Hazelton, a town 70 kilometers away.
+However, Ramona never showed up at the dance, and Kristal suspected her plans had changed and that Ramona had gone to meet her boyfriend in Moricetown, a village halfway between Smithers and Hazelton where he lived.

-On Sunday morning, Ramona's boyfriend called her house looking for her.
-Matilda told him that she was with Kristal.
-After calling Kristal and realizing Ramona was not there, Kristal called Smitty's to see if Ramona was in, but she was not scheduled to work until the next day.
+On Sunday morning, Ramona’s boyfriend called her house looking for her.
+Matilda told him Ramona was with Kristal.
+After calling Kristal and realizing Ramona was not there, Kristal phoned Smitty’s to check if Ramona was at work, but she wasn’t scheduled until the following day.

-On Monday, Ramona did not appear at school or for her shift at Smitty's.
-Matilda went to the Royal Canadian Mounted Police (RCMP) that day to report her daughter missing but was met with indifference as the officers told her to "give it some time" and that her daughter was probably unhappy at home, had runoff, and would reappear.
-Ramona's family didn't wait and started their own search for her, calling friends and family and driving around town.
+On Monday, Ramona did not attend school or show up for her shift at Smitty’s.
+Concerned, Matilda went to the Royal Canadian Mounted Police (RCMP) to report her daughter missing.
+She was met with indifference; officers told her to “give it some time” and suggested Ramona was likely unhappy at home, had run away, and would reappear.
+Unwilling to wait, Ramona’s family began their own search, contacting friends and family and driving around town looking for her.

-In the following week, Ramona's bank account, possessions at home, and latest paycheck, all went untouched.
-Around this time, the RCMP started to actively search for her.
-The family also had support from the organization, Missing Children's Society of Canada, which assisted with searches and contributing to reward money.
+In the week that followed, Ramona’s bank account remained untouched, as did her possessions at home and her latest paycheck.
+Around this time, the RCMP began actively searching for her.
+The family also received support from the Missing Children’s Society of Canada, which assisted with searches and helped contribute to reward money.

-On April 9, 1995, two teenagers were four-wheeling in an area off Yelich Road just north of the highway, behind the Smithers' airport, nearby a group of old rugby fields which was known as a popular partying place for teens, when one of their ATVs became stuck in the mud.
-The boys headed into a nearby wooded area to search for something to use to pry their ATV free.
+On April 9, 1995, nearly 11 months after Ramona’s disappearance, two teenagers were four-wheeling off Yelich Road just north of the highway, behind Smithers’ airport near a group of old rugby fields known as a popular partying spot for teens.
+When one of their ATVs became stuck in the mud, the boys ventured into a nearby wooded area searching for something to free their vehicle.

-The boys discovered Ramona Wilson's body in the area, almost 11 months after her disappearance.
-Beside her body was yellow rope and nylon cables.
-Her clothing—leggings and a purple sweatshirt were found nearby but her shoes were never found.
+There, they discovered Ramona Wilson’s body.
+Beside her lay yellow rope and nylon cables.
+Her clothing such as leggings and a purple sweatshirt were found nearby, but her shoes were never recovered.

-Ramona's sister Brenda organizes a memorial walk for Ramona each June, where she and others walk along the highway for Ramona and all the missing women and girls who have disappeared along this highway.
+Ramona’s sister, Brenda, organizes a memorial walk every June, where she and others walk along the highway to honor Ramona and all the missing women and girls who have disappeared along this route.

 Brenda Wilson, sister of Ramona Wilson (BC Local News)